 This is a cake that's almost a pudding; but it's not.
 This is a cake that has one going back for seconds or heaven forbid licking the knife that sliced it.

-And yes, this is a cake my mother made, but forgot about.
+And yes, this is a cake my mother made, but somehow never made it for us.
 How could she?

 Adding the caramel sauce was inspiration, because everything goes better with caramel sauce, does it not?